 Learn more about the best lures for steelhead and how I fish them on my page Best Steelhead Lures

 Lure fishing is not one of the most effective methods for catching steelhead in the winter but it can sure be fun.

 Float fishing is probably the most effective method to use when winter fishing for steelhead.
 With float fishing, you can slow your presentation down and target both the neutral and the more aggressive steelhead.

-To learn more about how to float fish effectively including my leader set up, the right floats, gear, and how to float fish better, and gear check out my page Float Fishing For Steelhead – A River Guides Advice.
+Click to learn more about how to float fish effectively including my leader set up, the right floats, gear, and how to float fish better.

 Fly Fishing For Winter Steelhead